fsc4j/fsc4j/README.md

 Filter those out by enabling Step Filtering.
 Right-click on the offending stack frame in the Threads view and choose `Edit Step Filters...`.
 Enable `java.*`, `jdk.*`, `sun.*`.

-### The installation instructions do not work for me

-They do work in the vast majority of cases.
-If they do not work for you, see the [manual installation instructions](manual_installation.md).

 ## TODO
 - Perform typechecking of `@creates` clauses
 - Perform run-time checking of `@throws`, `@may_throw`, `@invar`, `@inspects`, `@mutates`, `@mutates_properties`, and `@creates` clauses
+- Perform more complete run-time checking of `@invar` clauses.
+(Currently, only the invariants of `this` are checked.)
-- Currently, specifications of abstract methods are type-checked but not checked at run time.
+- Currently, specifications of abstract methods are not checked at compile time or at run time.
 Generate run-time checks at dynamically-bound call sites to check the statically resolved spec.
 Report violations of behavioral subtyping.
 - CodeAssist (autocompletion) inside Javadoc